UPCOMING CLASSEs, WORKSHOPS, and events

 Wheel throwing Level 1 : 8 Week class

 When: Wednesday evenings from 6:00pm-9:00pm.
-8 Weeks beginning April 30 and ending June 18.
+8 Weeks beginning October 15 and ending December 3.

 Instructor: Heather Fordham